-The terms "Steris 444", "Enzol®" and "Prolystica®" are tradenames of ultrasonic equipment and detergents utilized in the recommended cleaning instructions.
+The terms "Steris 444", "Enzol" and Prolystica" are tradenames of ultrasonic equipment and detergents utilized on the recommended cleaning instructions.

 Any ultrasonic washer or equivalent ultrasonic detergent can be utilized when used in accordance to the manufacturer's instructions and labeling.